 SQLite Commands

-The SQLite project delivers a simple command-line tool named sqlite3 (or sqlite3.exe on Windows) that allows you to interact with the SQLite databases using SQL statements and commands.
+The SQLite project offers a simple command-line tool called sqlite3 (or sqlite3.exe on Windows), which allows you to interact with SQLite databases effectively.

 Enter ".help" for usage hints.